 Prior to the Mediation

-- The parties approach ProMediation with a request to setup a mediation, suggesting dates and, if appropriate, a venue.
-The venue should be neutral and should have the facility where the mediator can meet separately/privately with each party, as well as with both parties together in joint sessions.
+- The parties approach ProMediation with a request to set up a mediation, suggesting dates and, if appropriate, a venue.
+The venue should be neutral and should have a facility where the mediator can meet separately/privately with each party, as well as with both parties together in joint sessions.
 In the absence of a suggested venue, ProMediation will suggest a venue with the costs of the venue to be borne by the parties.

 At the Mediation

 - On the appointed day the parties, and legal advisers if appropriate, meet at the venue.